 St. John’s Wort may also bring some mild side effects such as stomach upset, headache, dry mouth, hives or other skin rashes, fatigue, restlessness, and dizziness or confusion.

-If you are taking any medications, be sure to first consult your doctor if it’s safe for you to use St Johns Wort products before consuming any.
+If you are taking any medications, be sure first to consult your doctor if it’s safe for you to use St. Johns Wort products before consuming any.

 Have you tried St. John´s Wort?
 Did it help?